How to Become a Rock Climbing Instructor: Training Guide

 How to manage risk

-It’s a wonderful opportunity to spend time in a private quarry home to rare birds and a stunning view over the Mendip Hills.
-Even if you aren’t considering carrying on to a full RCI qualification, the Rock Skills Introduction Course is an excellent way to develop your technique and gain confidence as a climber.
+It’s a great chance to climb in a private quarry, home to rare birds and overlooking the Mendip Hills.
+Even if you’re not planning to pursue the full RCI qualification, the Introduction course is an excellent way to build technique and confidence.

-Once you’ve had a taste, get out and practise!
-Familiarise yourself with the RCI candidate handbook and syllabus to identify what you need to learn and look for courses and workshops that help develop your skills.
+Once you’ve had a taste, get out and practise.
+Review the RCI candidate handbook and syllabus (found in the Resources section of this page) to understand the requirements, then choose courses and workshops that build the skills you need.

-While you can learn loads from knowledgeable friends and guidebooks, if you intend to get qualified it’s good to take skills courses underpinned by the Mountain Training syllabus before taking on your full training.
+You can learn a lot from experienced friends and guidebooks, but if you’re aiming for a qualification, it’s best to take skills courses aligned with the Mountain Training syllabus before starting formal training.

-On both the Learn to Lead Sport and Learn to Lead Trad courses you will cover:
+On both the Learn to Lead Trad and Learn to Lead Sport courses, you will cover:

 How to choose venues and routes